owasp-amass/amass/doc/user_guide.md

 ### Data Source Sections

 Each Amass data source service can have a dedicated configuration file section.
+The section is named just as in the output from the 'amass enum -list' command.

 This is how data sources can be configured that have authentication requirements.

 | Option | Description |
 |--------|-------------|